 Prosecuting lawyer Ghuman said he would make efforts through the courts to force the former president to return to Pakistan, where he could face up to three years in jail if found guilty.

 “I requested the court to order police to register a case against Musharraf for illegally detaining 60 judges,” he said.
+The judges were put under house arrest.

 Mohammad Ali Saif, a former Cabinet minister turned Musharraf legal adviser, lashed out at the political opposition for registering the case.